-The Hellman Foundation is thrilled to announce the launch of our 2017 round of Collaborative Change Initiative funding for ambitious cross-sector collaborations in San Francisco and Alameda Counties that are working to solve our toughest community challenges.
+The Hellman Collaborative Change Initiative provides funding for ambitious cross-sector collaborations in San Francisco and Alameda Counties that are working to solve our toughest community challenges.
 We believe that now is a critical time to support bold collaborations working to expand fairness and equity for all.
 Learn more about our current awardees.

 Supporting Collaborative Change: Our 2017 LAUNCH Grants and GROWTH Grants

-2 LAUNCH Grants will support early stage collaborations to launch new strategies by pilot testing a promising solution or set of solutions.
-Collaborations that are a good fit for our LAUNCH Grant are those currently in Phase II of the five phases of collaboration illustrated below.
+LAUNCH Grants support early stage collaborations to launch new strategies by pilot testing a promising solution or set of solutions.
+Collaborations that are a good fit for our LAUNCH Grant are those currently in Phase II of the five phases of collaboration illustrated above.

-2 GROWTH Grants will invest in proven collaborations to grow momentum and support to begin to scale solutions and make systems changes.
-Collaborations that are a good fit for our GROWTH Grant are those currently in Phases III and IV of the five phases of collaboration illustrated below:
+GROWTH Grants invest in proven collaborations to grow momentum and support to begin to scale solutions and make systems changes.
+Collaborations that are a good fit for our GROWTH Grant are those currently in Phases III and IV of the five phases of collaboration illustrated above.